centarro/commerce-docs/docs/v1/commerce-kickstart-2/products/adding-new-product.md

 <p>Exposed filters are one of the coolest features of Views.
 They create
-a simple form at the top of the administrative interface and let you setup simple keyword searches and drop downs that are automatically generated.</p>
+a simple form at the top of the administrative interface and let you setup simple keyword searches and drop-downs that are automatically generated.</p>

 <ul class="screenshot_breadcrumbs">